Speed of technological transformations required in Europe to achieve different climate goals: Results

 \

-Another parameter with a strong impact is the assumed social cost of carbon (SCC), which represents the economic cost caused by an additional tonne of carbon dioxide emissions or its equivalent.
-Widespread SCC estimations can be found in the literature caused by the uncertainties associated with climate change together with the high sensitivity to some modelling assumptions \cite{planetary_economics, Tol_2013, Havranek_2015, Wang_2019, Pizer_2014, Guivarch_2016, Nordhaus_2017}.
-Alternative transition paths are commonly compared without including the SCC.
-This can create a distorted image since a significant part of the cost in high emissions scenarios is neglected.
+Widespread SCC estimations can be found in the literature caused by the uncertainties associated with climate change and duration of impacts, together with the high sensitivity to some modelling assumptions \cite{planetary_economics, Tol_2013, Havranek_2015, Wang_2019, Pizer_2014, Guivarch_2016, Nordhaus_2017}.
 We have considered here a SCC of 120 \EUR/tCO$_2$ \cite{SCC_OECD}.
-Fig. S18 and S19 show, respectively, the cumulative system cost for a SCC of 75 and 300 \EUR/tCO$_2$.
+For simplicity and easy comparison of the scenarios, we assume that the SCC is constant in time.
+Fig. S9 and S10 show, respectively, the cumulative system cost for a SCC of 75 and 300 \EUR/tCO$_2$ and we use the same SCC regardless of the discount rate used in our calculations, despite the fact that the SCC itself depends on the discount rate.
 The former represents the recommendations by the Danish Economic Council of Environmental Economics \cite{DECEE2019}.
 For the latter, the transition under 1.5$^{\circ}$C already results less expensive than for the 2$^{\circ}$C budget.
 It must be noted that a SCC of 300 \EUR/tCO$_2$ is lower than the SCC estimated by the German Environmental Agency with 0\% time preference (680 \EUR/tCO$_2$) \cite{SCC_BAU} and similar to recent recommendations by the European Commission (250 and 800 \EUR/tCO$_2$ in 2030 and 2050 respectively) \cite{SCC_EU}.
-Moreover, considering the risk associated with climate tipping points could increase the SCC by up to a factor of 2 \cite{Dietz_2021}.
-On top of that, the co-benefits of reducing CO$_2$ emissions in Europe due to avoided premature mortality and morbidity due to air pollution, reduced lost workdays and increased crop yields are estimated in the range of 125–425 \EUR/ton CO$_2$ \cite{Vandyck_2018}.
+Moreover, considering the risk associated with climate tipping points could increase the SCC by up to a factor of two \cite{Dietz_2021}.
+On top of that, the co-benefits of reducing CO$_2$ emissions in Europe due to avoided premature mortality and morbidity caused by air pollution, reduced lost workdays and increased crop yields are estimated in the range of 125–425 \EUR/tCO$_2$ \cite{Vandyck_2018}.

 \

 We believe that Fig. \ref{fig_cumulative_system_cost} provides a useful decision map where the costs of distinct climate ambitions in Europe are compared including not only those cost components associated with a profound transformation of our energy system but also those related to the avoided CO$_2$ emissions.
 Together with Fig. \ref{fig_carbon_budget_vs_temperature}, it enables comparing the alternative budgets related to different temperature increases, confidence intervals and Europe's share of global emissions, while not losing sight of the strong impacts of exogenous assumptions such as the discount rate or the SCC.